conan-io/docs/reference/config_files/global_conf.rst

     tools.cmake.cmake_layout:build_folder_vars: Settings and Options that will produce a different build folder and different CMake presets names tools.cmake.cmaketoolchain:find_package_prefer_config: Argument for the CMAKE_FIND_PACKAGE_PREFER_CONFIG
-    tools.cmake.cmaketoolchain:generator: User defined CMake generator to use instead of default tools.cmake.cmaketoolchain:system_name: Define CMAKE_SYSTEM_NAME in CMakeToolchain
+    tools.cmake.cmaketoolchain:generator: User defined CMake generator to use instead of default tools.cmake.cmaketoolchain:presets_environment: String to define wether to add or not the environment section to the CMake presets.
+Empty by default, will generate the environment section in CMakePresets.
+Can take values: 'disabled'. tools.cmake.cmaketoolchain:system_name: Define CMAKE_SYSTEM_NAME in CMakeToolchain
     tools.cmake.cmaketoolchain:system_processor: Define CMAKE_SYSTEM_PROCESSOR in CMakeToolchain
     tools.cmake.cmaketoolchain:system_version: Define CMAKE_SYSTEM_VERSION in CMakeToolchain